animal-tree/Writing-stuff/BadStuff47-velocity-addition-formula.md

 $v^{(i, j)} = -v^{(j, i)}$

+This is assumed generally as well as in Einstein's second postulate (the principle of relativity).

 **(3) Einstein's first postulate: The speed of light *in vacuo* across all reference frames is constant.**

 $x_{t^{(i)}}^{(i)} = c t^{(i)}$